dfquaresma/minario/c/README.md

-# Minario - Projeto PLP 2018
+# Minario - C implementation

 ## Install
 For playing this, you need to install the library _ncurses_ by the following command: